ssiddhantsharma/pmhc-triage/README.md

 # pmhc-triage

-**HLA-coverage-adjusted estimates of how many patients a pMHC / T-cell immunotherapy target can actually reach — with a primary source on every number.**
+**HLA-coverage-adjusted estimates of how many patients a pMHC / T-cell immunotherapy target can actually reach.**

 ## Why